We exist because you care.

-At NCC we believe in the power of collaboration and partnership, the integrity of science and research, and the essential right for quality in every life.
+At NCC we believe in the power of collaboration and partnership, the integrity of science and research, the need for innovation, compassion for others, and advocacy to reach our goals.
 Together we can improve lives and change the course of cancer for current and future generations of Nevadans.

 In 2002, the Nevada Cancer Council was formed to develop a comprehensive cancer control plan for the state of Nevada.
 Funded by the Centers for Disease Control and Prevention, the Nevada Cancer Council was charged with developing and implementing Nevada’s comprehensive cancer control plan.
 Comprehensive cancer control is based on the idea that people and organizations working together to pool resources and coordinate efforts can effectively increase the prevention of cancer, and ultimately reduce the burden of this devastating disease.